mrhorin/suggestrap/README.md

 - **delay**: The suggestions are show after any **milliseconds** have passed.
 Defaulults to `400`.
 - **count**: When this option is 5, suggestrap would show up to 5 suggestions.
 Defaulults to `5`.
 - **id**: Specify an ID of a suggestion element.
 When the ID exists, suggestrap adds a suffix like `_2` to the end of the ID.
 Defaulults to `'suggestrap'`.
+- **onClick**: Specify a click handler as an anonymous function for the suggestions.

 ### Note
 When you'd like to specify an array object in a browser side instead of requesting a JSON file to a JSON server, you could use the values key.
 When an user inputs a value into a target form, suggestrap extracts suggestions from the array object with the value, which the user inputs. **In that case, the url key isn't required.** You don't need to specify the url key in the first argument.
 If you specify the values key and the url key at same time, the values key takes priority over the url key.
 This example is written with ES6.